-Pantea Javidan (JD, PhD) began working with CERI in 2007 as a legal aid lawyer in Oakland assisting Cambodian survivors of the Khmer Rouge genocide and doing systemic advocacy for the prevention of their re-traumatization.
+Chair of the Board — Pantea Javidan (J.D., Ph.D.) began working with CERI in 2007 as a legal aid lawyer in Oakland assisting Cambodian survivors of the Khmer Rouge genocide and doing systemic advocacy for the prevention of their re-traumatization.
 This experience alongside previous work as a mental health counselor to child victims of sexual exploitation led to her doctoral research, which critically examined legal responses to child trafficking.
 While primarily focused on producing scholarship in the areas of human trafficking, social inequalities and law, a lifetime of personal and professional experience in immigrant and refugee communities in the US and abroad continually motivates Pantea to serve CERI as Chair of the Board.

-Fariba Khosravani, Treasurer, has been supporting a number of organizations serving underprivileged communities through her anonymous and generous donations, in the past two decades.
+Treasurer — Fariba Khosravani has been supporting a number of organizations serving underprivileged communities through her anonymous and generous donations, in the past two decades.
 Her participation at our board has been inspired by her commitment to keeping ROYA’s spirit alive at CERI.

 Maria Lilia Remigio

-Maria Lilia Remigio , is an immigrant from Mexico, presently, working as a Registered Nurse in a Medical Surgical Orthopedic / Pediatric Unit at a Kaiser Hospital in Southern California.
-In April, 2013 she visited CERI for the first time and was touched by the love, care, kindness, and the positive energy there.
+Member — Maria Lilia Remigio is an immigrant from Mexico, currently working as a registered nurse in a Medical Surgical Orthopedic/Pediatric Unit at a Kaiser Hospital in Southern California.
+In April 2013, she visited CERI for the first time and was touched by the love, care, kindness, and the positive energy there.
 Since then she has become an active fundraiser for CERI and a passionate supporter of CERI's youth program.
 Her goal is to find a way for CERI to become financially sustainable.